-Traffic lights represent democracy at work
+Traffic Lights Represent Democracy at Work

 What I didn’t understand is that traffic lights represent democracy at work.
 The goal of the traffic light is to treat everyone relatively the same no matter if you are on the main road or on the smaller crossroads.

-Here’s what I originally thought: Technology to monitor traffic lights has been around for a long time.
-Bill Gates’s first company, before Microsoft, was Traf-O-Data, which analyzed traffic data and adjusted traffic lights.
+Here’s what I originally thought.
+Technology to monitor traffic lights has been around for a long time.
+Bill Gates’ first company, before Microsoft, was Traf-O-Data, which analyzed traffic data and adjusted traffic lights.
 Fifty years later, why can’t we do something simple like get all the lights on our busy roads synchronized so the traffic flows instead of stopping all the time at almost every intersection?

 What I got wrong was that I thought traffic lights were all about people on the busy highway.
 How do we get to where we need to go with a minimum of stoppage at traffic lights?
 No, traffic lights are actually installed because of all the people on the side streets trying to get on or off the highway.